gemseo/gemseo-pdfo/README.md

 ## Installation

-Install the latest stable version with `pip install gemseo-pdfo`.
+Install the latest version with `pip install gemseo-pdfo`.

-Install the development version with
-`pip install gemseo-pdfo@git+https://gitlab.com/gemseo/dev/gemseo-pdfo.git@develop`.

 See [pip](https://pip.pypa.io/en/stable/getting-started/) for more information.